pranshupatel/ColourBlock/README.md

 ## <a name="project-description-losing"></a>Losing Condition (Game Over)

 If the player cannot clear rows fast enough, the blocks will pile up and fill the grid.
 Once immovable blocks fill up the grid and start to go out of bounds at the top, the game is over.
-Therefore, this game lasts as long as the player can clear rows quickly.
+Therefore, this game continues on as long as the player can clear rows quickly.

 ## <a name="project-description-obstacles"></a>Obstacles

 The blocks fall at a speed which increases as more rows are cleared.
 The drop speed starts at 775 ms, and that speed decreases by 50 ms for every 2,000 points scored.
-For example, scoring 4,000 points would put the drop speed at 675 ms. This drop speed can decrease no further than 125 ms, which occurs after scoring 26,000 points.
+For example, scoring 4,000 points would put the drop speed at 675 ms. This drop speed can decrease no further than 125 ms, which is what the drop speed is set to after scoring 26,000 points.

 [Return to Table of Contents](#table-of-contents)